Adam Smith Institute: After Thatcher

 In November 1994, the Institute began a review of welfare reform called Operation Underclass, aimed at methods of creating jobs for the long-term unemployed.
 Some elements of the programme were adopted by the government within months.

 The ejection of the Conservative government in 1997 did not have as dramatic an effect on the ASI as some had anticipated.
-The Institute praised the government's welfare-to-work programmes, describing it as "the most successful policy initiative of this century".
+The Institute praised the Blair government's welfare-to-work programmes, describing it as "the most successful policy initiative of this century".
 The ASI publicly welcomed the news that Labour had implemented the long-held ASI aim of an independent Bank of England, Madsen Pirie gave it a nine out of ten for performance.
 Eamonn Butler has ascribed this flexibility to who is in power to their role not being "to be political or shout slogans", but to be "policy engineers".

 The ASI then collaborated with the MORI organisation on a series of opinion polls to measure such things as the goals of young people and students, and public attitudes to state services.

+The ASI's libertarian label was officially changed to neoliberal on 10 October 2016.

+In February 2022, the ASI wrote a paper arguing that the Moon should be privatized to eliminate poverty on Earth.
+The paper argued that the Moon's land should be divided and given to different countries that would then be rented to companies in order to increase economic growth through space tourism and exploration.
+The Outer Space Treaty of 1967 prohibits individuals and countries from owning property in space.
+According to The Guardian, the report received an "outraged online reaction".